code-inbox/vscode-webview-starter/readme.md

 # VSCode Webview Starter Template

 This is a starter template for creating a VSCode extension with one or more webviews to be rendered in a sidebar (In VSCode parlance, it creates a dedicated `viewContainer` in the `Activity Bar` with one or more `views`).
+For a smooth developer-experience, the extension host and its webviews are live-reloaded on each code change.